A year after Hawaii’s Maui fires, a question of identity

 “We’ve always marched to our own drum,” explained Malia Akutagawa, who is from Molokai and is an associate professor of law and Hawaiian studies at the University of Hawaii, in an interview last year.
 “We never prioritized tourism.
 People thought we were backwards, but we just wanted something different.”

-Molokai has the highest percentage of residents of Native Hawaiian ancestry in the state – more than 60 percent.
+Molokai has the highest percentage of residents of Native Hawaiian ancestry in the state – more than 60%.
 Over the decades, this population has vigorously resisted the development of tourism on the island, thwarting the expansion efforts of Molokai Ranch, once the island’s largest employer.
 In 2008, the resort, owned by a Hong Kong investment group, shuttered its hotels, restaurants, movie theater, and golf course.

 “Molokai has humbly been a showcase for what it means to be a Hawaiian community attempting to be healthy,” explains Todd Yamashita.
 Mr. Yamashita, who was born and raised on Molokai, is the co-owner of the local solar energy company Sun Farmers, as well as the former president of Hoahu Energy Cooperative Molokai.